carterjnewt/UnixAssignment_Newton/README.md

 $ head -n 2 snp_position.txt | column -t

 1. first outputted the first two lines of the file and piped them to a command that would sort the lines into a readable output
-2. I saw the contents of the header and noticed thre important columsn that were SNP_ID, Chromosome, and Position
+2. I saw the contents of the header and noticed three important columns that were SNP_ID, Chromosome, and Position

 ##Data Processing